n00mkrad/text2image-gui/docs/Inpainting.md

 #### Image Mask

 Will open a basic painting tool once you press *Generate* that allows you to paint the regions which should be replaced by AI-generated content.
-The mask editor also supports loading a mask bitmap from the clipboard (Left-click > Paste or CTRL+V), where black is the masked area and white is the area that should remain untouched.
+The mask editor also supports loading a mask bitmap from a file or from the clipboard, where black is the masked area and white is the area that should remain untouched.

 #### Text Mask